 The early years of Edwin’s reign were remembered as a period of peace and stability when a woman and child could walk unmolested the length of the country.
 However, in 633, Edwin was slain in battle at Hatfield Chase near Doncaster fighting the pagan King Penda of Mercia and the Christian King Cadwallon of Gwynedd. Æthelburh fled back to Kent with her children, seeking sanctuary with her brother King Eadbald.
 He gave her the royal estate of Lyminge, and it is highly likely that she lived initially within the complex of great halls discovered in recent years on Tayne Field within the village.

-As a Christian, Æthelburh would have needed a church and it is most likely that she founded the first church in Lyminge on the chalk promontory above the springhead of the River Nailbourne where the parish church remains to this day.
-Whether she built the masonry church that is the subject of the Pathways to the Past project needs to be tested by archaeology, but if not, it was most likely built within a few years of her death. Æthelburh is also credited with founding one of the first monasteries in southern England.
+As a Christian, Æthelburh would have needed a church and it is most likely that she founded the first church in Lyminge on the chalk promontory above the springhead of the Nail Bourne where the parish church remains to this day.
+The excavation in the churchyard in 2019 suggests that the masonry church that is the subject of the Pathways to the Past project was her church, as it appears to have been built in a single phase around the middle of the 7th Century. Æthelburh is also credited with founding one of the first monasteries in southern England.
 In retiring to Lyminge with a community of women, she was following in the family tradition of her Frankish grandmother Ingoberga and her great great grandmother St Clothilde.

 Eanswythe Princess of Kent

-Shrine of St Eanswythe at St Mary and St Eanswythe, Folkestone
+Shrine of St Eanswythe (to the right of the candle) at St Mary and St Eanswythe, Folkestone

 The source for the life of St Eanswythe is a collection of saints’ lives put together by a monk of St Albans Abbey called John of Tynemouth in the mid 14th Century.
 John travelled extensively around the monastic houses of England collecting stories about the many saints he encountered, some of whom were very localised, in order to create a great national compendium of the Lives of the Saints.
 We know from surviving manuscripts that he copied from his sources reasonably accurately.
 This gives us some confidence that where John is the only surviving source for some of the stories, as he is with St Eanswythe, his account is likely to be close to the original.
 However, we have no idea how old this original source was.